benjaminion/upgrading-ethereum-book/src/book.md

 Now we will calculate $E^{(k)}(r)$, the expected length of tail I can achieve in the next epoch by using my previous tail of length $k$ to grind the options.

 Consider the case where I have a tail of length $k = 1$ in some epoch.
-This gives me two options: I can publish my RANDAO contribution or I can withhold my RANDAO contribution (by withholding my block).
+This gives me two options: I can publish my RANDAO contribution, or I can withhold my RANDAO contribution (by withholding my block).
 My strategy is to choose the longest tail for the next epoch that I can gain via either of these options.

 The probability, $p^{(1)}_j$, of gaining a tail of exactly length $j$ as a result of having a tail of length 1 is,